CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_A_Modern_Approach/Introduction/aiSystemsAsIntelligentAgents.md

 Episodic Vs Sequential

 - In an episodic environment the agent's experience is divided into atomic "episodes".
-Each episode consists of the agent perciving and then performing a single action, and the choice of action in each episode depends only on the episode itself.
+Each episode consists of the agent perceiving and then performing a single action, and the choice of action in each episode depends only on the episode itself.

 Static Vs Dynamic